dortzur/simple-random/README.md

 # Simple Random
 [![Build Status](https://travis-ci.org/dortzur/simple-random.svg?branch=master)](https://travis-ci.org/dortzur/simple-random)  [![npm version](https://badge.fury.io/js/simple-random.svg)](http://badge.fury.io/js/simple-random) [![npm](http://img.shields.io/npm/dm/simple-random.svg)](https://www.npmjs.com/package/simple-random)

 A simple flexible javascript library that creates random alpha-numeric strings.
 Very useful when creating random names for files, folders.
-Can also create secure random temporary passwords.
+Can also create secure random strings for temporary passwords and salts.

-Works in NodeJS and the browser.
+Works in both NodeJS and the browser.

+###Secure Random
+if the `secure` option is set to `true`, we can create a random byte seed with a cryptography library as opposed to Math.random().
+In Node we use the default `crypto` library.
+In webpack/browser versions we use the Web Cryptography API if supported.

 ##Installation
 ```bash